-The Proposed Action is expected to have only minor impacts on aesthetics due to changes to the site from a vacant lot to a developed site.
+The Proposed Action is expected to have only minor impacts on aesthetics by changing the site from a vacant lot to a developed site.
 There would be no impact on scenic resources, as there are no prominent scenic vistas, state scenic highways, or any other notable visual resources in the vicinity.
 The proposed development is consistent with the urban characteristics of the surrounding area and would comply with applicable zoning and municipal code requirements pertaining to visual impacts.